 - An increased number of parents are showing interest and commitment towards supporting their children to attain education.
 In 2017 more than 70 parents and 8 local leaders attended the annual awards ceremony, compared to 25 parents that attended the previous annual event.
-Prior to the initiation of BSCIP, no parents attended closure of the academic year or end of term results.
+Prior to the initiation of BSCIP, parents failed to attend the academic year end event.

-- The Community has chipped in to provide bricks for the construction of a new school staff room, indicating improved commitment and community participation in improving school infrastructure.
+- The community has chipped in to provide bricks for the construction of a new school staff room, signalling improved community commitment and participation in improving school infrastructure.